Estimated read time: 12 minutes

 The best head collar for you and your dog will be the one which is the most comfortable.
 It should be simple to fit, easy to use, kind, safe & effective.

 Your choice will depend on your dog’s size, breed & temperament plus how much training you wish to do.
 Do you want to use your head collar permanently?
-Or would you like to eventually train your dog to walk on a regular collar and lead?
+Or would you like to eventually train your dog to walk on a regular collar and leash?

 Some brands encourage permanent use.
 Others are designed so that you can slip the noseband on and off during training.
 These collars are best if you want to gradually wean your dog off using them.

 Some breeds like Pugs and French Bulldogs have virtually no nose and a head collar will simply will not work for them.
 Others, like Boxers, have a short, wide snout which makes some brands of head collar unsuitable.
-If in doubt, invest in a body harness.

 "Choose the right head collar for you and your dog"